doodsalc/registration/Readme.md

 ## Testing and Validation

-When the application is started, you can use POSTMAN or the Swagger UI to test http://localhost:8080/swagger-ui/index.html
+When the application is started, referring to the documentation you can test using POSTMAN or by the Swagger UI: http://localhost:8080/swagger-ui/index.html

-Check the welcome emails in fake smtp at [http://localhost:8090/](http://localhost:8090/)
+Check the welcome emails in fake smtp UI at [http://localhost:8090/](http://localhost:8090/)